List Colouring Squares of Planar Graphs: Introduction

 \end{conjecture}

 Wegner also gave examples showing that these bounds would be tight.
 For even $\Delta\ge8$, these examples are sketched in Figure~\ref{tightfig}.

-The graph~$G_k$ consists of three vertices $x$, $y$ and~$z$ together with $3\,k-1$ additional vertices of degree two, such that~$z$ has~$k$ common neighbours with~$x$ and~$k$ common neighbours with~$y$, $x$ and~$y$ are connected and have $k-1$ common neighbours.
-This graph has maximum degree~$2\,k$ and yet all the vertices except~$z$ are adjacent in its square.
-Hence to colour these $3\,k+1$ vertices, we need at least $3\,k+1=\frac32\,\Delta+1$ colours.
+The graph~$G_k$ consists of three vertices $x$, $y$ and~$z$ together with $3k-1$ additional vertices with degree two, such that~$z$ has~$k$ common neighbours with~$x$ and~$k$ common neighbours with~$y$, and $x$ and~$y$ are adjacent and have $k-1$ common neighbours.
+This graph has maximum degree~$2k$ and yet all the vertices except~$z$ are adjacent in its square.
+Hence to colour these $3k+1$ vertices, we need at least $3k+1=\frac32\Delta+1$ colours.

 Kostochka and Woodall~\cite{KoWo01} conjectured that for every square of a graph the list chromatic number equals the chromatic number.
 This conjecture was first disproved by Kim and Park~\cite{KP15}.
 Since then more counterexamples have been found \cite{KKP15,KP15b,KSRY14}.
 All these counterexamples are not planar, which gives us hope that Kostochka and Woodall's original conjecture is true for planar graphs.